What's a home insurance quote and where can I get one?

 Choosing the right home insurance policy begins with establishing your coverage needs, which may differ based on your location.
-Find out how to compare home insurance quotes today and save hundreds on a new policy.
+Find out how to compare home insurance quotes among the best homeowners insurance comparison sites and save hundreds on a new policy.

 Before committing to an insurance company, homeowners have the right to shop around.
 This is where the home insurance quote comes in—while you’re shopping around, home insurance companies will give you an estimated policy rate based on simple demographic and geographical information.

 Since insurance policy prices reflect risk, quote amounts vary from place to place and family to family.
 Homeowners insurance quotes are based on the perceived level of risk that a potential policyholder represents to an insurance provider.
 Credit history, natural disaster frequency, and crime rates may affect this number.

 Depending on the insurance agency, the level of homeowners coverage and policy limits differ.
 The replacement cost of personal property will depend on coverage limits pre-set in your policy.
 Since insurers weigh these variables differently, premiums will vary from carrier to carrier.
 That being said, it’s essential to check and compare quotes from multiple companies before deciding what to buy.

 Here are some similar terms you might come across in your home insurance shopping journey:

 A quote is a tailored estimate of how much your home insurance policy will cost with a specific insurance company.
 Quotes aren’t set in stone, however, and may fluctuate once you’ve provided a company with your more specific information like your Social Security Number.
 Still, a home insurance quote is the most accurate prediction of the rate a company will set for you.